congo-basin-institute/web-design-workshop/README.md

 Each student will design and build a personal website.

+> “On Tuesday morning, my students knew no HTML or CSS.
+Today, they’re publishing their first web page, using CSS Grid.”
+> – Andy Clarke

 ## 👩‍👩‍👦‍👦 Student websites and GitHub profiles

 1. [Julia-yossa's website](https://julia-yossa.github.io/CJulia-yossa.github.io/) |